-It was not until the end of my master’s study that I discovered my interest in computer science, when friends who are cs researchers introduced me to this diverse and fascinating area of knowledge.
-After master’s graduation, I worked shortly as a research assistant in actuarial science, before deciding to look for a new path in cs.
-For around a year I was self-studying a variety of cs topics, from the very basics gradually to more advanced topics.
-After quite some trials and errors, I eventually landing in what I’m happily doing now.
-Now whenever I look back, I cannot be thankful enough to those who have been supporting me through all the times of uncertainty and challenges.
+For around a year back then I was self-studying a variety of math and cs topics, from the very basics gradually to more non-trivial topics.
+After quite some trials and errors, I eventually found crypto, what I’m now happily learning and working on everyday.
+Now whenever I look back, I cannot be thankful enough to the ones who have supported me through all those times of uncertainty and challenges.

-*In case you’ve never heard of this rare and weirdly named discipline, actuarial science is roughly statistics and financial math specialised to topics on risks and insurance.
+*In case you’ve not heard of this rare and somewhat weirdly named discipline, actuarial science is roughly the study of statistics and financial math specialised to topics on risks and insurance.
 (Its German name Versicherungsmathematik makes much more sense in my opinion.)

 In daily life I like to speak in German, although it is not what I know the best and mistakes are unavoidable.